-Special Stopovers in the Florida Keys
+Special stopovers in the Florida Keys

 The Florida Keys have a magnetic field that pulls us back time and time again.
 Many call it the “keys disease” you can’t escape.
 Over the years we’ve visited the Florida Keys many times by car, RV, boat and airplane.
-We continue to watch it evolve (sometimes for the good, others not so much) but we always return.
+We continue to watch it evolve (sometimes for the good, others (not so much) but we always return.
 We like the key lime pie and conch fritters and enjoy the crystal clear water to watch playful dolphins and manatees.
 We go there to paddle through mangrove swamps and beds of seagrass and finish the day watching a magical sunset from anywhere facing the setting sun.

+Take a road trip on A1A, the Overseas Highway to the Florida Keys.
 The Upper, Middle and Lower Keys are connected by A1A, the Overseas Highway, also called U. S. Highway 1, beginning at Mile 127 in Florida City.
 That’s some 35 miles south of Miami International Airport.
 By car you can head south from Miami for a 3-hour drive from Florida City, which can be much longer depending on the traffic.
 During the winter and on weekends it can be a long haul.
 Here’s a useful website about visiting the Florida Keys.

 The Overseas Highway

 Henry Flagler built the Overseas Railroad that was completed in 1912, however, it was mostly destroyed by a Category 5 hurricane in 1935.
 The interest in the Keys convinced investors and locals that the FL Keys were indeed a popular tourist destination.
 When the state of Florida bought the right-of-way construction for the Overseas Highway it used some of the railroad trestles as a platform and continued to expand the road.
-Today A1A is the very well-traveled link between mainland Florida and the Keys.

 A1A has two waterfronts.
 On the north side you can see Florida Bay which is part of the Gulf of Mexico and on the south side you see the Straits of Florida on the Atlantic Ocean.
 This connection to pristine waters on both sides of the road offers a narrow road with a wide selection of restaurants, lodging, fishing opportunities and water sports.